MiguelMarcal/LS_proj/README.md

 		    PRIMARY KEY(gh_name)
 		);
 ```
-The connection string used in pg-promise (Line 3 from "psql.js") must be changed to your Database parameters. (postgresql://'username':'password'@localhost:'port'/'name'
+The connection string used in pg-promise (Line 3 from "psql.js") must be changed to your Database parameters. (**postgresql://'username':'password'@localhost:'port'/'name'**)

-Github API requires a personal acess TOKEN to alow a reasonable amount of requests to its API, as it is possible to see in 'gh.js' lines 10 - 26 - 37 , the word 'Personal Token' in the fetch headers must be changed to a personal github token.
+Github API requires a personal acess TOKEN to alow a reasonable amount of requests to its API, as it is possible to see in 'gh.js' lines 10 - 26 - 37 , **the word 'Personal Token' in the fetch headers must be changed to a personal github token**.

 This Command Line Interface Aplication Can be ran with 'node main.js' and a simple explanation of how to use this tool will be displayed